Sponsor Toolkit Maker Faire Bay Area 2018

-- No other companies but the Sponsor Company listed on the contract are allowed to exhibit in the booth space or display signage and marketing materials without prior approval.
+- No other companies but the Sponsor Company listed on the contract, or the StartUp Company who applied and was accepted, are allowed to exhibit in the booth space or display signage and marketing materials without prior approval.

 - If you are working with an outside contractor for the booth set-up, please make sure they are in accordance with the regulations in this Toolkit and are in communication with the Maker Faire team prior to the event.